tsegayeh/PredictHeartDisease-ML/README.md

 # ML_models_R
- Predicting heart disease: Comparison of six ML algorithms This work is an extension of my final project I submitted to UCLA Data Science program in late 2020.
+ Predicting heart disease: Comparison of six ML algorithms This work is an extension of my final project I submitted to UCLA Data Science program towards the end of 2020.
 The dataset heart.dat was obtained from the UCI Machine Learning Repository.
 I have implemented the following six algorithms with the heart data to predict the presence or absence of heart disease in patients:<br />
 * eXtreme Gradient Boost,<br />
 * Decision Tree, <br />
 * Random Forest, <br />